S. Korea's culture minister arrested over alleged blacklisting

 South Korean Culture Minister Cho Yoon Sun was arrested Saturday for her alleged role in the creation of a blacklist of artists deemed critical of President Park Geun Hye's administration, Yonhap News Agency reported.

-The Seoul Central District Court issued an arrest warrant for Cho on charges of abuse of authority and perjury.
-It also issued an arrest warrant for former presidential chief of staff Kim Ki Choon, accused of masterminding the blacklisting.
+Later in the day, Cho, 50, offered to resign from her post, according to Yonhap.
+Acting President and Prime Minister Hwang Kyo Ahn said he will promptly accept her resignation.

-The court said that criminal activity had been established and warned that the suspects might attempt to destroy evidence, according to Yonhap.
+The Seoul Central District Court had issued an arrest warrant for Cho on charges of abuse of authority and perjury.
+It also issued an arrest warrant for former presidential chief of staff Kim Ki Choon, accused of masterminding the blacklisting of some 10,000 people.
+Kim, 77, has also been taken into custody.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.